sultan99/sexy-require/README.md

 1. Install the package:<br/>
   `npm install sexy-require --save`

-2. Define shortcuts of paths in your application package.json.
-If don't have it then create `package.json` file on the root of your project folder:
+2. Define shortcuts of paths in your application package.json:

   ```json
   {